Safari Overview

 ✘ Optional activities not mentioned in the itinerary

-What to take with you on entire safari
+What to take with you on the entire safari

 • Comfortable closed shoes